How-To-Python/Python-File-Based-IPC/Demo2/DEMO2.md

-# 📝 File-Based IPC Advanced Demonstration
+# 📝 File-Based IPC Enhanced Demonstration

 *An enhanced demonstration of **file-based Inter-Process Communication (IPC)** using a shared JSON file with Rich terminal UI and live updates.*